LONDON: Turkey's alluring young Miss Azra Akin was crowned as

 The pageant's motto is "beauty with a purpose", and among this year's

-contestants were
+contestants we

 lawyers, businesswomen, architects and a doctor.